 While we can all relate to the displeasure of an unwanted creature creeping on our skin, the real hazard presented by ticks is not visible to the naked eye.
 Ticks are the leading cause of vector-borne disease in the United States because of their capacity to transmit microorganisms that cause illness in humans.

 Let’s spend some time reviewing the basics of tick biology, disease transmission, and current disease trends.
 In part two, we will dive into strategies for prevention, tick removal, and recommendations for when to seek medical care.
-The goal of these articles is for you to walk away feeling more knowledgable and better prepared for staying safe this season.
+The goal of these articles is for you to walk away feeling more knowledgeable and better prepared for staying safe this season.

 Tick Biology Basics